Today, we’ll be looking at two constructions that are correct, but which one you choose depends on your audience.

 ‘In which’ versus ‘where’

-Consider these two sentences: “This is the store at which I met my friend” and “This is the store where I met my friend.”
+The expressions that concern us today are “which” and “where.”
+We’ll be comparing sentences like these: “This is the store at opens in a new windowwhich I met my friend” and “This is the store where I met my friend.”
 As you can probably guess, “which” is more formal than “where.”

 In the two sentences about the store, the words “which” and “where” both function as relative pronouns.
-Relative pronouns, such as “who” and “that,” introduce dependent clauses.
-(1) So in the sentence “The dog that I adopted needed its shots,” the clause “that I adopted” is a dependent clause headed up by the relative pronoun “that.”
+Relative pronouns, such as “who” and “that,” introduce dependent clauses (1).
+So in the sentence “The dog that I adopted needed its shots,” the clause “that I adopted” is a dependent clause headed up by the relative pronoun “that.”
 The relative pronouns “which” and “where” specifically describe place.

 When to use ‘which’

-If you want to discuss where you adopted the puppy, you might say, “The pound at which I found Spot was on State Street.”
+If you wanted to discuss where you adopted the puppy, you might say, “The pound at which I found Spot was on State Street.”
 That’s a pretty formal-sounding sentence, though.
 You might say that sentence in a courtroom or in another formal situation.

 When to use ‘where’